-Senior Caregivers: Everyday Living with Dignity
+Caregivers: Everyday Living with Dignity

 Families appreciate the peace of mind that comes from having a trained home health aide there to help if a medical or safety emergency should arise.
-When a relative is caregiving from a distance, having someone in the home ensures the senior’s needs are met.
-We carefully match senior companions with clients to make sure their personalities complement one another – an essential feature in what is often a very long-term relationship.
+Having a caregiver in the home takes a load off the minds of busy family members.
+Our caregivers communicate with family members to keep them up to date on any new developments.

 Sometimes limited mobility or other challenges makes it difficult to stay socially active, and that can get lonely.
 Our companions will accompany you through your day, providing conversation and fellowship, assisting with light household chores, and helping prepare meals.

 Too much time alone can be unhealthy, but it’s not always easy to go out and meet other people.
 A companion offers social stimulation and good company.
 Most are trained in healthcare so they can notice changes in your physical or mental health.
 The earlier a problem is detected, the sooner it can be addressed, sometimes averting a crisis.